Mathématique: Chapter 57

 “I don’t think that’s the issue,” Young replied.

-“Well, it’s an issue,” Mitchell said mildly.
+“Well, it’s an issue.”
+Mitchell glanced at Young.
 “What are you driving at?”

 “Could you live with the feeling you were being watched every day, all of the time, by ascended beings of various motives?”
 Young asked.

 “Yeah,” Mitchell said shortly.
 “I do live with that feeling.
 So does all of SG-1.
-So do you, probably, now.
+So do you now.
 Sorry about that.”

 “At best, we live with the knowledge of it,” Young said.
 “But he lives with the feeling of it.
 And I think we gotta get on his wavelength, real soon, or we’re gonna lose the guy.
 Because he’s making moves in a game we don’t think about.”